-2 012 2011 2010

-Effective portion

-(Loss) gain recognized in OCI on derivatives during the period \$ (6) \$ 4 \$ 3

-Loss recognized in OCI on derivatives during the term of the hedging relationship (Loss) gain reclassified from AOCI into income (realized capital (22) (17) (22)

-gains and losses) (1) (1) 2
+2013 2012 2011 Gain (loss) recognized in OCI on derivatives during the period \$ 3 \$ (6) \$ 4 Loss recognized in OCI on derivatives during the term of the hedging relationship (18) (22) (17) Loss reclassified from AOCI into income (net investment income) (1) Loss reclassified from AOCI into income (realized capital gains and losses) - (1) (1)

-Amortization of net losses from accumulated other comprehensive income related to cash flow hedges is expected to be less than \$1 million during the next twelve months.
-There was no hedge ineffectiveness reported in realized gains and losses in 2012, 2011 or 2010.
+Amortization of net losses from accumulated other comprehensive income related to cash flow hedges is expected to be \$2 million during the next twelve months.
+There was no hedge ineffectiveness reported in realized gains and losses in 2013, 2012 or 2011.

 The following tables present gains and losses from valuation, settlements and hedge ineffectiveness reported on derivatives used in fair value hedging relationships and derivatives not designated as accounting hedging instruments in the Consolidated Statements of Operations for the years ended December 31.
+In 2013, the Company had no derivatives used in fair value hedging relationships.